 We shall not be liable for any damages caused by the total or partial failure to carry out the holiday if such failure is: attributable to anyone other than the Wilderness Scotland’s staff; unforeseeable or unavoidable and attributed to a third party unconnected to us; a result of unusual or unforeseeable circumstances, reasonably beyond the control of Wilderness Scotland; a result of an event which Wilderness Scotland or any of its agents, even with all due care, could not foresee.
 Where Wilderness Scotland are found to be liable for damages in respect of its failure to carry out the holiday, the maximum amount of such damages, compensation and loss of enjoyment will normally be limited to two times the cost of the trip.
 Where the damage relates to damage caused by the provision of road, rail, river or sea transport, or hotel accommodation, any compensation payable will be limited by the Athens Convention 1974 (sea), the Berne Convention 1961 (rail), and the Paris Convention 1962 (hotel accommodation).
 All air transport is undertaken entirely at your own risk.
 Any independent arrangements you make which are not part of the trip are entirely at your own risk.

 13) Your financial security is guaranteed.
-Wilderness Scotland Ltd is a licensed and bonded tour operator with the Civil Aviation Authority.
-Any trip which you book that includes air travel in the price is covered by our Air Tour Organisers Licence (ATOL – No 6850) and bond.
-For trips that do not include air travel, we have a separate bond in place with the Association of British Travel Agents (ABTA).
+Wilderness Scotland Ltd is a licensed and bonded tour operator with the Association of British Travel Agents (ABTA) No.5844.
+Your financial protection is covered by our bond with ABTA.
 In the unlikely event of financial failure before departure, the appropriate bond will be applied to the refund of your trip payments.
-If the trip is underway, the bond will be applied to complete the trip or, if this is not possible, you will be repatriated to the UK.
+If the trip is underway, the bond will be applied to complete the trip.

 14) The booking conditions may only be waived by a Director of Wilderness Scotland in writing.
 When you sign the booking form you agree to accept all these booking conditions, and when we accept your booking we agree to carry out our obligations to you as defined in holiday information provided to you.
-Both sides of this agreement are made subject to, and must be interpreted and enforced according to Scottish Law in a Scottish Court.
+If you pay a deposit on behalf of other people, they also become bound to these conditions at the time of payment.
+Both sides of this agreement are made subject to and must be interpreted and enforced according to Scottish Law in a Scottish Court.